-Level 1: Quoted prices (unadjusted) in active markets that are accessible at the measurement date for assets or liabilities.
-The fair value hierarchy gives the highest priority to Level 1 inputs.

-Level 2: Observable prices that are based on inputs not quoted on active markets, but corroborated by market data.

-Level 3: Unobservable inputs are used when little or no market data is available.
+- Level 1: Quoted prices (unadjusted) in active markets that are accessible at the measurement date for assets or liabilities.
+The fair value hierarchy gives the highest priority to Level 1 inputs. - Level 2: Observable prices that are based on inputs not quoted on active markets, but corroborated by market data. - Level 3: Unobservable inputs are used when little or no market data is available.
 The fair value hierarchy gives the lowest priority to Level 3 inputs.

 In determining fair value, the Company utilizes valuation techniques that maximize the use of observable inputs and minimize the use of unobservable inputs to the extent possible as well as considers counterparty credit risk in its assessment of fair value.
-See Note 2 for the impact of adopting SFAS 157.

 Research and Development and Capitalized Software Costs - Software development costs are accounted for in accordance with SFAS No. 86, Accounting for the Costs of Computer Software to Be Sold, Leased, or Otherwise Marketed.
 Capitalization of software development costs for products to be sold to third parties begins upon the establishment of technological feasibility and ceases when the product is available for general release.
 The establishment of technological feasibility and the ongoing assessment of recoverability of capitalized software development costs require considerable judgment by management concerning certain external factors including, but not limited to, the date technological feasibility is reached, anticipated future gross revenue, estimated economic life and changes in software and hardware technologies.
 The Company capitalizes development costs incurred during the period between the establishment of technological feasibility and the release of the final product to customers if such costs are material.
-During the thirteen weeks ended March 29, 2008 and March 31, 2007, respectively, \$184,000 and \$272,000, of these costs were expensed as incurred.
-No software development costs were capitalized during the thirteen weeks ended March 29, 2008 and March 31, 2007, respectively.
+During the thirteen and twenty-six weeks ended June 28, 2008, \$212,000 and \$396,000, respectively, of these costs were expensed as incurred.
+During the thirteen and twenty-six weeks ended June 30, 2007, \$179,000 and \$451,000, respectively, of these costs were expensed as incurred.
+No software development costs were capitalized during the thirteen and twenty-six weeks ended June 28, 2008 and June 30, 2007, respectively.

 Recent Accounting Pronouncements In September 2006, the Financial Accounting Standards Board (FASB) issued SFAS No. 157.
 This statement defines fair value, establishes a framework for measuring fair value in generally accepted accounting principles and expands disclosures about fair value measurements.
 SFAS No. 157 was effective for the Company on December 30, 2007.
 However, in February 2008, the FASB issued Staff Position 157-2, Effective Date of FASB Statement No. 157, (FSP 157-2) which delays the effective date of SFAS 157 to fiscal years beginning after November 15, 2008, and interim periods within those fiscal years, for nonfinancial assets and nonfinancial liabilities, except for items that are recognized or disclosed at fair value in the financial statements on a recurring basis.
 In February 2008, the FASB issued Staff Position 157-1, Application of FASB Statement No. 157 to FASB Statement No. 13 and Other Accounting Pronouncements That Address Fair Value Measurements for Purposes of Lease Classification or Measurement under Statement 13, (FSP 157-1) which amends SFAS 157 to exclude SFAS No. 13, Accounting for Leases, and other accounting pronouncements that address fair value measurements for purposes of lease classification or measurement under Statement 13, with the exception of assets acquired and liabilities assumed in a business combination.
 The Company is currently evaluating the impact, if any, that the adoption of SFAS No. 157 and FSP 157-2 for our non-financial assets will have on its consolidated financial statements.